bhamodi/PyAutoClicker/README.md

 ## Install

 Windows users can simply run the `setup.exe` file located in the `/dist` directory.
+Note: no dependencies are required to be installed if using this installation method.

 ## Usage